jpavelka/IMSE780/md_src/sections/python.md

 ## Google Colab notebooks

 You can code Python in many different environments, but I think the easiest way to get started is with [Google Colab](https://colab.google/).
 This is a [Jupyter](https://jupyter.org/)-like[^jupyter] notebook environment that is free to use and requires only a web browser.
 I'll be using this in class to go through coding examples.
-Note that you do need a Google account in order to create and save your own Colab[^googleAccount] notebooks.
+Note that you need a Google account in order to fully use Colab[^googleAccount].

 [^jupyter]: It's not exactly like Jupyter, but the same in spirit.
 Also, don't worry if you don't know about Jupyter or coding notebooks yet.
 [^googleAccount]: This shouldn't be a huge hurdle.
 If you don't have one already you can always create a burner account for the sake of the class.